angelolloqui/angelolloqui.github.io/_posts/2022-08-26-44-data-races-with-value-types-in-swift.md

     }
 }
 ```
-As you can see, what we did is to protect the `var` by forcing serial access to it, so only 1 thread at a time can do read/write operations.
-The resulting code is much slower to execute, but it is now safe.
+As you can see, what we did is to protect the `var` by forcing serial writing to it, so multiple reading can happen but only 1 thread can execute a write at a time (the barrier waits for all previous readings to finish and postpones all subsequent read/write accesses till the write is done).
+The resulting code is slower to execute, but it is now safe.

 ## Final thoughts